simudyne/simudyne-maven-java/README.md

 ## Distributing the project with Spark

 You can start your distributed project from the preconfigured project for Maven and Spark : [https://bitbucket.org/simudyne/simudyne-maven-java-spark](https://bitbucket.org/simudyne/simudyne-maven-java-spark)

-Or you can follow [those instructions](https://docs.simudyne.com/v2.0/docs/adding-spark-to-your-simudyne-maven-java-project) to distribute an existing Simudyne Maven Java project.